alephium/docs/docs/misc/FAQ.md

 - Russian: “#AlephiumRU”
 - Dutch: “#AlephiumNL”

-On its [Discord server](https://alephium.org/discord), Alephium has dedicated international channels.
+On its [Discord server][alephium-discord-link], Alephium has dedicated international channels.

 On Telegram, the following community-managed groups are available: